jrudenko/jrudenko/README.md

                                                          Hi, I’m Julia Rudenko.

-- 👋 , Junior Front-end Developer.Completed HTML / CSS, JavaScript course, created two individual projects and one team project on the position of Team Lead.
+- 👋 My specialization is Junior Front-end Developer.
+Completed HTML / CSS, JavaScript course, created two individual projects and one team project on the position of Team Lead.
 - 👀 I’m interested in develop, improve your skills and create cool projects.
 - 🌱 I’m currently learning React.
 - 💞️ I will be glad to participate in projects, open to cooperation with the employer.